xLPMG/machine-learning-compilers/docs/project_overview/02_project_report.rst

 but also **blocks the input and output tensors** and executes the kernels accordingly.
 We started with a verification of all input parameters and then implemented an ``execute`` function, which calls itself recursively to work through the nested sequential loops of an input tensor.
-To end this weeks task, we performed extensive benchmarks with various configuration parameters.
+To end this week's task, we performed extensive benchmarks with various configuration parameters.

 In the following week, we added support for **Shared Memory Parallelization**.
 This meant that we had to check whether the input tensor contained any dimensions that should be executed in parallel.